vzchen/QTM250_HW4/README.md

 ## Training Workflow

 To test the [speech-to-text API](https://cloud.google.com/speech-to-text/docs/reference/rest), upload an audio file to Google Cloud Storage.
 Next, obtain the URI link for that audio file.
 The formatting of the link is as follows: gs://<bucket_name>/<file_path>.
-Place this link into the Jupyter Notebook as shown:
+Paste this link into the Jupyter Notebook as shown:

+The results will give a verbatim transcript as well as a confidence estimate for the accuracy.

+To test the [natrual language API](https://cloud.google.com/natural-language/docs/apis), paste an excerpt of text into the Jupyter Notebook as shown: